LSD - Treatment for Patients with Alcohol Dependence

 Key inclusion criteria:

-- a minimum of 4 heavy drinking days within the last 30 days before detoxification
+- A minimum of 4 HDD within the last 30 days before detoxification or cessation of

 Key exclusion criteria:

-- participating or starting in any formal treatment for AUD until completion of visit 9
+- Participating or starting in any formal treatment for AUD from visit 1 until

-- history of a diagnosis of a psychotic or bipolar disorder in subjects or first-degree
+- Past or present diagnosis of a DSM-5 psychotic or bipolar disorder in subjects or

 nicht verfügbar